Keksuccino/docs_fancymenu/docs/action-scripts.md

 The [**On File Downloaded via Action** listener](./listeners#on-file-downloaded-via-action) fires after both successful and failed download attempts and exposes the URL, resolved target path, and success state.

 ## Extract ZIP File In Game Directory (`extract_zip_file_in_game_dir`)
-- **Description:** Extracts a ZIP file into a target folder inside the game directory or default `.minecraft` directory.
-Triggers the **On ZIP Extracted via Action** listener when finished.
+- **Description:** Extracts a ZIP into a target folder inside the active game directory or conventional `.minecraft` directory.
+Triggers **On ZIP Extracted via Action** when finished.
 - **Value Required:** Yes - `source_zip_path||target_folder_path`

+Existing files with matching names are replaced.
+Extract only trusted ZIP files.

 ## Open File/Folder In Game Directory (`open_file_folder_in_game_dir`)
 - **Description:** Opens a file or folder with the operating system's default app.
 The target must stay inside the game directory or the default `.minecraft` directory for safety reasons.
 - **Value Required:** Yes - `target_path`

 ## Write File in Game Directory (`write_file_in_game_dir`)
-- **Description:** Writes or appends text inside the game directory (instance root); `.minecraft/` prefix targets the default launcher profile (may differ from this instance).
-Creates the file if missing.
-Supports `\n` in the value to insert line breaks; append mode controlled by the final boolean.
+- **Description:** Writes or appends text relative to the active game directory; `.minecraft/` targets the conventional Minecraft directory.
+Creates the file and parents if missing. `\n` inserts line breaks; `append_bool=false` replaces an existing file.
 - **Value Required:** Yes - `path|||content|||append_bool`

 ## Select File from System (`select_file_to_game_dir`)
-- **Description:** Opens a native file picker (any location) and copies the selected file into the game directory (instance root) or default `.minecraft/` when prefixed (that default may differ from this instance).
-Supports extension filters, custom filter label, and optional overwrite toggle.
+- **Description:** Opens a native file picker and copies the selected file inside the active game directory, or conventional `.minecraft/` when prefixed.
+Supports extension filters, a custom filter label, and an overwrite toggle.
 - **Value Required:** Yes - `target_path|||filter_description|||extensions|||overwrite_bool`

 `target_path` is the complete destination file path.
 Separate multiple extensions with `;` or `,`, for example `png;jpg`; a blank extension list allows all files.
 If `overwrite_bool` is `false`, the action fails instead of replacing an existing destination file.